-This work is motivated from an application of joint mapping of lung cancer mortality incidence and poverty for all counties in the state of Michigan.
-The questions we seek to address are two-fold: First, whether health and socio-economic disparities are correlated, and second, if so, are the correlations stronger in certain spatial locations compared to others.
-In this paper, we develop a new default prior for the multivariate spatial lattice data in the context of spatial multivariate GLMM.
-The standard analysis using subjective and vague priors indicates significant prior sensitivity compared to the proposed prior, which justifies the use of the latter in real applications.
+In this paper, we develop a new default prior for the multivariate CAR models.
+The simulation analysis using subjective and vague priors indicates significant prior sensitivity compared to the proposed prior, which justifies the use of the latter in real applications.
 Our Bayesian computational scheme is different from previous approaches.
 We adopt a new parametrization of the multivariate CAR model based on the Cholesky and spectral decompositions of matrices.
 The enormous advantage gained through this re-parametrization is the removal of constraints on the parameter space induced by the positive definiteness requirement on the inverse covariance matrix.
-The Bayesian inferential procedure is illustrated through simulation and an application based on SEER data for the state of Michigan.